 IT consulting company Cognizant saw firsthand how ICI could help reduce risk and improve business performance.

 Cognizant faced serious sell-side obligation management challenges.
 They took the proactive step of implementing the ICI platform and saw rapid and meaningful results.
 Cognizant digitized contracts controlling 82 percent of its revenue.
 The company now enjoys 94 percent compliance of obligations included in contracts housed on the ICI platform.

 Information technology and professional services is a contract-intensive industry.
 Leaving contracts to manual processes means exposing your IT or professional services company to too much risk, be it missed contract obligations, regulatory noncompliance, or operational errors such as performing work outside the scope of a contract that may be non-billable.

 With CLM technology like ICI for IT & Professional Services, you can greatly reduce your risk exposure while improving governance and compliance.
-For more insights on how advanced contract lifecycle management can benefit your business, access a copy of our free industry overview eBook, Contract Intelligence for IT & Professional Services, below.
+For more insights on how advanced contract lifecycle management can benefit your business, request a demo of Icertis Contract Intelligence.